 SAS Rogue Regiment has a really rewarding stealth section.
 It encourages you to carefully plan your actions and approach with caution.
 Even from the start of the game, you need to think about your mission, your route, and how you are going to accomplish your objective and get home.
 I thought it was a nice touch that each patrol route has two starting spots, so you can even choose where the Axis units begin.

 It is also one of the more forgiving games in that being spotted doesn’t immediately end your stealth run.
-You can make a move, be spotted, take out that same unit, and, as long as you were quiet, have no loss of stealth.
+You can make a move, be spotted, take out that same unit, and, as long as you are quiet, you have no loss of stealth.
 However, if you happen to get spotted and don’t immediately deal with the threat, the alert unit will yell to any other unit within 4 spaces, so things can get out of hand if you make a bad move.
 That’s why, in the stealth section, the handy knife will be your best friend.
 Sneak up behind an enemy through the trees, take him out quietly, and then dump his body in the forest.
 It takes careful planning, but it’s also the best way to make sure Hans doesn’t call for help.

 However, as the old adage goes, “No plan survives first contact with the enemy”.
 As much as a puzzle as SAS Rogue Regiment can be, the game likes to keep you on your toes.
 Stealth kills are automatic, so you don’t have to worry about the dice screwing you over here.
 Yet the event cards will do that just fine on their own.
 You might have the perfect route and assassination planned, only for the event card to cause a sentry to sweep in a different direction, leaving your planned route in his line of sight.
 More than once I’ve had a unit patrolling flip direction, only to spot me carrying the dead body of his friend.
 Oops.
 While moments like that are frustrating to your carefully laid out plan, they do create tension and unique stories for the game.